rugbyprof/5373-Internet-Programming/Assignments/A04/README.md

 - The name of the image is:
     - `[name] => image name`.
 - ATTENTION: If the url does not have `.jpg` on the end of it, append it.
-    - `strpos` is a good function to use
+    - `strpos` is a good function to use to determine if jpg exists in the url.